 I feel much more comfortable having our baby sleep in a bed that I’m familiar with.
 There are some pretty sketchy hotel cribs out there and I don’t like relying on hotels to provide a proper crib.

-If you plan to use an apartment rentals (see tip #1) you will need to bring your own baby crib or rent one from a local business.
+If you plan to use an apartment rental (see tip #1) you will need to bring your own baby crib or rent one from a local business.
 Most apartment rentals do not supply a crib or high chair.

-We used this portable bed until they were 6 months old.
+We used a portable bed until they were 6 months old.
 Then we switched to a phil and teds travel bed.

-We use our Surface for cartoons and movies because it has a USB port, which makes it super easy to transfer files or use a memory stick.
+We use the Fire HD for cartoons and movies because we can download Netflix.
 We use our iPad for games, music and videos.
 There’s a lot of fun baby apps to download – our boys love Giggle Bellies, Thomas the Train and nursery rhyme stories.

 Having two tablets means one is typically available for adult usage.
 It also prevents meltdowns if one tablet should run out of battery power.